 Critical illness cover is separate from life insurance, and it can be taken out on its own or alongside a life insurance policy.
 It offers a pay-out when the policy-holder is diagnosed with a serious illness – for example, late-stage cancer.

 How can I cut the cost of life insurance?

 Making lifestyle changes that protect your health can reduce the cost of life insurance.
-Giving up smoking completely for at least 12 months, for example, can cut the cost of a typical policy by £4.94 a month, or £59.28 a year – according to MoneySuperMarket data*.
+Giving up smoking completely for at least 12 months, for example, can cut the cost of a typical policy by £3.64 a month1.

 Adopting healthier habits may also mean you have a bigger choice of policies because more insurers are willing to offer you cover.

 Don’t be tempted to lie about your hobbies and habits to find cheap life insurance, though, as this can invalidate your policy.
 If, for example, you fail to tell an insurer you smoke, dying of an illness that ‘could’ be related to smoking can result in your policy paying out a lower amount – or nothing at all.
 That’s why it’s vital to be completely honest with your life insurance provider, including about any relevant lifestyle changes during the term of your policy.

 1Based on £100,000 worth of level term cover for a 30 year-old non-smoker with no pre-existing medical conditions over a 20 year period (October 2023)